0niv001/rwTraining/Coding/SDLC.md

 	- Early detection of problems is critical.
 - Scalability
 	- Can you keep up with volume of demand?
 	- Physical - Hardware, data storage, network bandwidth.
 	- Intangible - Business growth, can be intrinsic and extrinsic.

+**Good requirements**
+- Unambiguous
+- Testable
+- Clear
+- Feasible
+- Independent
+- Atomic - Single thing.
+- Necessary

+**Data Dictionary**
+- Allows for research to be repeated easily by allowing others to understand data.
+- Explain what all the vars and vals mean.
+- Things to include:
+	- Var names
+	- Measurement units
+	- Allowed values
+	- Definition of vars.

+**Tools for requirements gathering**
+- Functional decomposition
+	- Break down problem in simpler subtasks.
+	- Functional requirement doc is a txt representation of functional decomposition.
+- Use case diagram
+	- Dynamic or behaviour diagram in UML
+	- Model functionality of system using actors and use cases.
+- Context diagram
+- UML
+	- 14 Diagram types representing structure, behaviour and interaction of system.
+	- ERD
+	- Sequence
+	- Activity diagram - Dynamic aspect of systems.

+!!
+Most important part of the requirements is the contract - Makes sure you get paid and all parties agree on the requirements for the software.